SustainaFoodF/backend/README.md

 GET /auth/profile

 🧪 Tests
-Les tests sont écrits à l'aide de Jest.
-Pour exécuter les tests :

-bash
+The tests are written using Jest.
+To run the tests: bash
 Copier
-Modifier
+update
 npm test
 📦 Dépendances principales
 express

 mongoose

-multer – pour la gestion des fichiers
+Multer – for file management

-axios – pour les appels aux API externes
+axios – for external API calls

-jsonwebtoken – pour l'authentification
+JSONWebToken – for authentication

-dotenv – pour la gestion des variables d'environnement
+dotenv – for managing environment variables

-📄 Licence
+📄 License
-Ce projet est sous licence MIT.
+This project is licensed under MIT License.